-Speed is another important property, particularly considering low resource systems.
-An application that is too dependent on a random number generator will be as slow as the random number generator used.
+Speed is another important property, particularly when considering low resource systems.
+An application that is too dependent on a random number generator will be as slow as the generator used.
 Applications running in low-resource hardware will likely trade other properties for speed and space.
 Many generators with good statistical properties are slow, but there are some generators that have relatively good time performance while showing acceptable statistical properties.
-For example, XorShift* 64/32; [17], section 2.3, has good performance and good statistical properties [18], but it’s not safe for cryptographic applications.
+For example, XorShift* 64/32 [17] has good performance and good statistical properties [18], although it is not safe for cryptographic applications.

 Most generator implementations will take just a constant amount of memory to store their state, but considering the strict constraints some applications face, the size of these constants should also lead programmers to choose one over another.
-Space is also related to speed: considering all other things equal, a generator that’s able to keep its internal state completely in a processor’s register should outperform a competitor which needs many more bytes of internal state to be kept in main memory; [18], section 2.4.
+Space is also related to speed: considering all other things to be equal, a generator that is able to keep its internal state completely within a processor register should outperform a competitor that needs many more bytes of internal state to be kept in main memory [18].

 There are also the space constraints of code size.
 Such space is most likely a constant, but constants do matter for applications running in low-resource hardware.
 The longer the code, the more likely it will include programming errors.
-Such errors can be particularly difficult to detect in the context of random number generators; [18], section 2.4.3.
+Such errors can be particularly difficult to detect in the context of random number generators [18].

 From […] experience, I can say that implementation errors in a random number generator are challenging because they can be subtle, causing a drop in overall quality of the generator without entirely breaking it.

 Another desirable property is seekability, the ability of a generator to skip ahead or jump back in the sequence.
-Since pseudorandom number generators are cyclic, by skipping a sufficient number of elements, one can get back to the starting number, implying that the ability to seek ahead also implies the ability to seek backwards.
-Computationally secure pseudorandom number generators are designed not to be seekable as it is not desirable to let an adversary read the sequence backwards, discovering which numbers might have been used in the past.
+Since pseudorandom number generators are cyclic, by skipping a sufficient number of elements, one can get back to the starting number, meaning that the ability to seek ahead also implies the ability to seek backwards.
+Computationally secure pseudorandom number generators are designed not to be seekable, as it is not desirable to let an adversary read the sequence backwards, discovering which numbers might have been used in the past.

 statistical hypothesis testing

 Statistical theory allows us to posit a hypothesis H0 about a random number generator and devise tests to provide empirical evidence of the validity of H0.
 These tests, in turn, either give us more confidence in the hypothesis H0 or leads us to reject it.
 A statistical test for a random number generator is defined by a random variable X whose distribution under H0 can be well approximated.
 When X takes the value x, define pR=PrX≥x H0 and pL=PrX≤x H0 as the left and right p-value, respectively.
 Such p-values measure how likely it is to find a certain sample of the random number generator given H0 is true.
-If it turns out very unlikely samples occur from the random number generator, that is then strong evidence the hypothesis H0 is not true.
-In fact, when testing random number generators, if any of the right or left p-value is extremely close to zero, then H0 should be rejected.
-If a suspicious p-value is obtained, say near 10-2 or 10-3, one can repeat the particular test a few more times, perhaps with a larger sample size in the hope that more tests will clarify the result; [12], section 2.6, page 56.
+If it turns out that very unlikely samples occur from the random number generator, that is then strong evidence the hypothesis H0 is not true.
+In fact, when testing random number generators, if either the right or left p-value is extremely close to zero, then H0 should be rejected.
+If a suspicious p-value is obtained, say near 10-2 or 10-3, one can repeat the particular test a few more times, perhaps with a larger sample size, in the hope that more tests will clarify the result [12].